-Description The Homelessness Priority Need is intended to ensure appropriate emergency

-Description

-shelter and/or transitional housing and services for people who are homeless or risk of becoming homeless by distributing Emergency Solutions Grant Progr

-funds and Homeless Shelter Assistance Trust Funds.

-Turius and nomeiess sheller Assistance Trust Funds.

-The main chiestines that have developed for the Hemaless Cornices Driegity include

-The main objectives that have developed for the Homeless Services Priority include

-providing appropriate shelter and/or housing to people who are homeless and/o

-risk of becoming homeless and providing needed services to people who are

-homeless and/or at risk of becoming homeless.

-These objectives will be accomplished through ESG and HSATF resources provided

-to DHHS.

-ESG and HSATF resources will be used for a variety of activities that include:

-Rapid Re-Housing

-Homelessness Prevention

-HMIS

-Emergency Shelter

-SSI/SSDI Outreach, Access and Recovery Case Managers

-Legal Services for individuals experiencing or at risk of homelessness

-CoC Planning Grant Match

-Nebraska Homeless Assistance Program priorities include strategies that promote

-self-sufficiency; strategies that address a CoC approach to providing shelter and

-services; coordination of operations, services and programs; and prevention and

-rapid re-housing activities.

-Basis for Priority based on the Needs Assessment, Market Analysis, survey, and public input

-Relative
+Description Basis for Relative The Homelessness Priority Need is intended to ensure appropriate emergency shelter and/or transitional housing and services for people who are homeless or at risk of becoming homeless by distributing Emergency Solutions Grant Program funds and Homeless Shelter Assistance Trust Funds.
+The main objectives that have developed for the Homeless Services Priority include providing appropriate shelter and/or housing to people who are homeless and/or at risk of becoming homeless and providing needed services to people who are homeless and/or at risk of becoming homeless.
+These objectives will be accomplished through ESG and HSATF resources provided to DHHS.
+ESG and HSATF resources will be used for a variety of activities that include: Rapid Re-Housing Homelessness Prevention HMIS Emergency Shelter SSI/SSDI Outreach, Access and Recovery Case Managers Legal Services for individuals experiencing or at risk of homelessness CoC Planning Grant Match Nebraska Homeless Assistance Program priorities include strategies that promote self-sufficiency; strategies that address a CoC approach to providing shelter and services; coordination of operations, services and programs; and prevention and rapid re-housing activities.
+Priority based on the Needs Assessment, Market Analysis, survey, and public input

 Priority

-4 Priority Need Economic Development Priority Needs
+4 Priority Need Name Economic Development Priority Needs

-Name ·

 Priority Level High

-Population Extremely Low
+Priority Level Population Extremely Low

-Low
+· opulation Low

 Moderate

 Non-Housing Community Development

 Geographic Statewide

 Areas

 Affected

 Associated Encourage Economic Development

 Goals

-1

-- ·
+·

-Description The Economic Development Priority need is intended to foster the competitiveness

-of Nebraska's business and industrial sector, and as a result, assist in economic

-development of Nebraska's communities and people.

-The objectives that have been created to meet this priority include: promote

-retention and expansion of existing businesses in Nebraska; investing in public

-facilities and improvement activities; invest in effective and affordable tourist

-attractions; and undertake planning activities related to economic development

-projects.

-These objectives will be accomplished through CDBG resources that will be utilized

-for a number of activities that include:

-Loans to for-profit businesses

-• • • • • • • • • • • • • • • • • • • •

-Job training grants to for-profit businesses

-Speculative building projects or speculative industrial park projects

-Short-term interim financing
+Description The Economic Development Priority need is intended to foster the competitiveness of Nebraska's business and industrial sector, and as a result, assist in economic development of Nebraska's communities and people.
+The objectives that have been created to meet this priority include: promote retention and expansion of existing businesses in Nebraska; investing in public facilities and improvement activities; invest in effective and affordable tourist attractions; and undertake planning activities related to economic development projects.
+These objectives will be accomplished through CDBG resources that will be utilized for a number of activities that include: Loans to for-profit businesses Public facilities (infrastructure) projects Job training grants to for-profit businesses Speculative building projects or speculative industrial park projects Short-term interim financing

-Basis for Priority based on the Needs Assessment, Market Analysis, survey, and public input
+Basis for Relative Priority based on the Needs Assessment, Market Analysis, survey, and public input

-Relative

-Priority

-5 Priority Need Community Development Priority Needs
+5 Priority Priority Need Name Community Development Priority Needs

-- Name Community Development Friency Needs

-115-k

 Priority Level High

-Population Extremely Low
+Population Extremely Low Low Moderate

-Low

-Moderate

 Non-Housing Community Development

-Geographic Statewide
+Geographic Areas Affected Statewide

-Areas

-Affected

-Enhance Public Facilities an Infrastructure

-Associated Enhance Public Facilities an Imrastructure
+Associated Goals Enhance Public Facilities an Infrastructure

-Goals

-Description The Community Development Program is intended to strengthen Nebraska

-communities through community development programs and services in order to

-provide a stable platform for economic development.

-These programs include: Planning; Public Works; Water/Waste Water; and
+Description The Community Development Program is intended to strengthen Nebraska communities through community development programs and services in order to provide a stable platform for economic development.
+These programs include: Planning; Public Works; Water/Waste Water; and Downtown Revitalization.

-Downtown Revitalization.

 CDBG funds will be utilized for projects within the program categories.

-Basis for Priority based on the Needs Assessment, Market Analysis, survey, and public input
+Basis for Relative Priority Priority based on the Needs Assessment, Market Analysis, survey, and public input

-Relative Thomas Subsect on the Needs Assessment, Warket Analysis, Survey, and public input

-Priority D 31 100/AIDC

-6 Priority Need Persons with HIV/AIDS
+6 Priority Need Name Persons with HIV/AIDS

-Name

 Priority Level High

-Population Persons with HIV/AIDS and their Families

-• Persons with HIV/AIDS
+Population Persons with HIV/AIDS and their Families Persons with HIV/AIDS

-Geographic Statewide
+Geographic Areas Affected Statewide

-Areas

-Affected

-Allecteu